About Albany Pro Musica

-Albany Pro Musica’s core Concert Chorus is composed of 64 auditioned volunteer singers from several counties and states.
+Albany Pro Musica’s Concert Chorus is composed of 64 auditioned volunteer singers from several counties and states.
 For large choral and orchestral masterworks, the group expands to more than 100 singers as the Albany Pro Musica Masterworks Chorus and is often joined by the instrumentalists of Orchestra Pro Musica.
-Albany Pro Musica offers four series concerts each season, including “Artist Series” concerts which bring world-renowned artists and ensembles to share the stage with APM; “Masterworks Series” performances of oratorios and other large-scale choral works with orchestra; and an annual Christmas program, which has quickly become a new holiday tradition for the region.
+Albany Pro Musica offers four series concerts each season, including “Artist Series” concerts which bring world-renowned artists and ensembles to share the stage with APM; “Masterworks Series” performances of oratorios and other large-scale choral works with orchestra; and an annual Christmas program, which has become a wonderful holiday tradition in the region.
 Each season is deliberately curated to include classical masterpieces from the choral canon, new compositions from modern and contemporary composers, and popular selections from the worlds of Broadway, traditional and folk music, and more.

 Our Commitment to Education

 To perform a broad spectrum of quality choral music at the highest levels of artistic excellence that inspires and transforms our audiences and to provide exceptional educational experiences that advance the choral art among new generations of singers.

 Albany Pro Musica will be a leader in choral excellence and choral music appreciation in the New York State Capital Region, the Northeast and beyond ―― bridging cultures, ethnicities, and generations.